Insys founder faces stiff prison sentence, $100 million-plus in forfeiture

-BOSTON (Reuters) - John Kapoor, the founder of Insys Therapeutics Inc, on Thursday could be sentenced to several years in prison and ordered to forfeit up to $113 million for his role in a bribery and fraud scheme that contributed to the U.S. opioid crisis.
+BOSTON (Reuters) - John Kapoor, the founder of Insys Therapeutics Inc (INSYQ.PK), on Thursday could be sentenced to several years in prison and ordered to forfeit up to $113 million for his role in a bribery and fraud scheme that contributed to the U.S. opioid crisis.

 U.S. Attorney in Boston Andrew Lelling has asked the court to sentence Kapoor to 15 years in prison and seek more than $113 million from him.